webplatform/docs/guides/html_lists/index.md

   <li>Serve</li>
 </ol>

 Note that this attribute was deprecated in HTML 4, so it will make your page not validate if you are using an HTML4 strict doctype.
-If you want to make use of such functionality in an HTML4 strict page, and it absolutely has to validate, you can do it using [http://dev.opera.com/articles/view/automatic-numbering-with-css-counters/ CSS Counters] instead. <code>&lt;start&gt;</code> has however been reinstated in HTML5, which is a good thing, as it is useful.
+If you want to make use of such functionality in an HTML4 strict page, and it absolutely has to validate, you can do it using [http://dev.opera.com/articles/view/automatic-numbering-with-css-counters/ CSS Counters] instead.
+The <code>start</code> attribute has, however, been reinstated in HTML5, which is a good thing, as it is useful.

 === Description lists ===